akrah/TKDetection/README.md

 ### 1. QT
 [Top](#tkdetection)

-Install the package  *qtcreator* available on the repository *Universe*.
+Install the *qtcreator* package available on the *Universe* repository.
-It is a meta-packet which install  the set of QT dependencies.
+This meta-package install the set of Qt dependencies.

 ~~~
   sudo apt-get install qtcreator